reymanov/Unsplash-App/README.md

 ## Project outline

-Photo searching app using Unsplash API, with searchbar autocomplete functionality
+Photo searching app using Unsplash API, with searchbar autocomplete functionality.
+Built on React.